 Now, notice I didn’t say it was the “easiest” thing to do.
 Finding time on your calendar (and making those appointments stick) is probably one of the most difficult things to do and that’s why managers often don’t make 1:1 meetings a priority.
-People value face time more than you might think.
+(More about that vexing problem later.)
+People value interaction more than you might think.
 Nearly half of the people surveyed in a poll by Training Magazine and the Ken Blanchard companies said they wished they could meet with their boss on a weekly basis.

 Weekly!
 Does that surprise you?
 I’m not surprised at all – feedback is the cornerstone of a good manager-employee relationship and 1:1 meetings can provide an avenue for two-directional communication.
 During times of stress or uncertainty, it’s even more important to check in with employees (For example, during the pandemic, over 90% of employees wanted weekly communication from their leaders.)
 And there’s evidence that weekly check-ins improve employee engagement scores by 13%.
 So it’s imperative that you make the time for this trust-building element of your leadership role.

 [Related: 1-1 Meetings Getting Stale?
 Make this Change for Better Results]

 Shifting Your 1:1 Meeting Mindset